 Also, when approached with potentially lucrative investment or partnership opportunities, remittance firms must thoroughly investigate the opportunity and say No to deals that appear too good to be true.

-Setting up a formal policy framework can go a long way towards establishing a company-wide culture of zero-tolerance to money laundering.
-The policy can emphasise the serious nature of the crime, define what constitutes a suspicious transaction and include instructions on when and how to report such suspicious transactions.
+Setting up a formal policy framework can go a long way toward establishing a company-wide culture of zero-tolerance for money laundering.
+The policy can emphasize the serious nature of the crime, define what constitutes a suspicious transaction and include instructions on when and how to report such suspicious transactions.
 By constantly monitoring their money laundering risk exposure, remittance firms will be better able to manage their policies and redesign them if necessary.

 Remittance firms that are vigilant and informed will be better prepared to deal with the menace of money laundering and keep themselves, their employees and their customers safe from potential pitfalls.

 This article covers: Where to fly into Japan for skiing?
 Where to ski in Japan?
 When to ski in Japan?
 Before you go… Japan, the land of the rising sun, is not only famous for its rich history, unique culture, and delicious cuisine, but it’s also a paradise for winter sports lovers.
 The country is ...

 This article covers: Exposure to multiple cultures Better language and communication skills Decision-making & life skills Potential job abroad opportunities Career advancement Before you go… Sure, we all get a little starry-eyed talking about the cash implications of studying abroad.
 But despite the price tag, there are a plethora of invaluable experiences waiting for you ...

 This article covers: Take control of your payments Flexibility at your fingertips Get the best rates, hassle-free Easy scheduling options Unlocking financial benefits: Real-life scenarios Ready to send money?
 If you’re in Singapore, we’ve got some fantastic news for you!
 Instarem has introduced a new feature that allows you to schedule your money transfers in ...